centino90/Advance-Database-Documentation/README.md

       **`Query for the calling program:`**
       ```SQL
-         -- SET the needed data for convenience
+         -- SET the needed data for convenience.
+In this case, a correct one.
-         SET @uname = 'admin1011';
+         SET @uname = 'admin101';
          SET @pword = 'admin101';

          -- CALL the procedure in which it should return all the data from users table